-Broadly speaking, someone who chooses a career in financial analysis manages the various aspects of other people’s money.
+A financial analyst is someone who manages various aspects of other people’s money.
 Some analysts work as investment advisors, either on their own or with a brokerage firm.
 Depending on the wealth and size of their clients, they may manage portfolios worth millions of dollars.
-Other analysts work for banks or insurance companies, ensuring that even when a loan defaults or a claim is paid, the company maintains a positive cash flow.
+Other financial analysts work for banks or insurance companies, ensuring that even when a loan defaults or a claim is paid, the company maintains a positive cash flow.
 Still others specialize in mergers and acquisitions, determining the profitability of two companies combining their forces in a merger or one company buying another company in an acquisition.

 What does a Financial Analyst do?

-Take a job in financial analysis that supports the growing “green" industries.
-Such an analyst may evaluate a vacant building for the feasibility of retrofitting it, or he or she may analyze the costs and benefits of including green technologies in new construction.
-He or she may also be involved in generating venture capital for green startup companies.
-An analyst may monitor and interpret climate change data or clean water data in order to calculate supply and demand, or whether or not to invest in water rights, energy futures, and other tradable commodities within the green industry.
+Some financial analysts support the growing “green" industries.
+These analysts may evaluate a vacant building for the feasibility of retrofitting it, or he or she may analyze the costs and benefits of including green technologies in new construction.
+The financial analyst may also be involved in generating venture capital for green startup companies.
+They may monitor and interpret climate change data or clean water data in order to calculate supply and demand, or whether or not to invest in water rights, energy futures, and other tradable commodities within the green industry.